abazinet/proximity/notes.md

 TODO Before presentation
 -----------------------
-- Print out cards with URLs to follow and long (hyperdev and aws)
+- DONE Print out cards with URLs to follow and long (hyperdev and aws)
 - figure out the fallback laptop with ssh access
-- buy cards for talking notes
+- DONE buy cards for talking notes
 - clone code locally with intellj presentation mode
 - make sway available offline (html page)
 - DONE figure out the fallback android phone (will bring my wife's, checked it works)
 - DONE connect phone to console to get phone debug (working and tab cast too)
+- prepare questions for the introduction
+- add meme at the end

 Equipment